The shandy is a refreshing beer cocktail that’s easy to make at home! Pour up this low alcohol drink in warm weather or anytime.

 What is a shandy?

-- Why water down your beer?
-Two reasons: it tastes great, and it’s a low alcohol drink, which makes it more hydrating in warm weather.
+- Adding a mixer to your beer isn’t about watering it down.
+It still tastes great, and it’s a low alcohol drink, which makes it more hydrating in warm weather.
 The shandy is to beer exactly what a spritzer is to wine!

-- What’s a traditional shandy?
-A traditional shandy or shandygaff uses ginger beer or ginger ale.
-In Britain today, if you order one at a bar you’ll likely get beer mixed with lemon or lemon lime soda.
+- A traditional shandy or shandygaff uses ginger beer or ginger ale.
+In Britain, if you order one at a bar, you’ll likely get beer mixed with lemon or lemon-lime soda.

 How to make a shandy